Revature-Revinsure/Revinsure/STARTUP.md

 * With Ant should be unchecked

 ### Pre Steps
-In Execute shell command, write:
+In Execute shell command, write this to create Angular project.
+It will save files in a dist folder:
 ```
 cd /root/.jenkins/workspace/RevInsure/RevinsureAngular
 npm update